 - Part 2 is the Full Application

 Grants available for projects will be required to provide 50% of the total project cost as match funding.
-Sources of this match funding may include grants from local funds and foundations, own resources and staff costs and for ESF funded projects volunteer time.
+Sources of this match funding may include grants from local funds and foundations, own resources and staff costs and for ESF funded projects volunteer time, (please note that ESF funding is no longer available).
 Match funding cannot include any funding from any other ESF or ERDF sources.

 To be eligible for a grant your business or the residents benefiting from a project, must be located within the catchment area.
 The defined target area within Folkestone is shown by the outer red boundary line on the map.
 The shaded pink areas are highlighting the most disadvantaged areas.
 Please see here Ordnance Survey map of area.